naturalis/naturalis-galaxy-tutorials/README.md

 # Naturalis Galaxy Tutorial
-A "how to" tutorial for the use of the Naturalis Galaxy pipeline
+A "how to" tutorial for the use of the Naturalis Galaxy pipeline.

 ## Analysing a mixed amplicon dataset
 This tutorial will show a step by step introduction of the Naturalis Galaxy pipeline.
 The tutorial will use an example dataset that was sequenced paired-end with the Illumina MiSeq.
 This dataset consists of environmental air samples collected in Leiden.
 The dataset contains ITS (Internal Transcribed Spacer region) sequences packaged in six .fastq files.